-In December 2004, the FASB issued SFAS No. 123R, "Share-Based Payment," a revision of SFAS No. 123, "Accounting for Stock Based Compensation" which supersedes APB Opinion No. 25, "Accounting for Stock Issued to Employees."
-SFAS No. 123R requires all share-based payments to employees, including grants of employee stock options, be recognized in the financial statements based on their fair values effective for the first interim or annual period beginning after June 14, 2005, with early adoption encouraged.
+In December 2004, the FASB issued SFAS No. 123R, "Share-Based Payment," a revision of SFAS No. 123, "Accounting for Stock Based Compensation," which supersedes APB Opinion No. 25, "Accounting for Stock Issued to Employees."
+SFAS No. 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values effective for the first interim or annual period beginning after June 14, 2005, with early adoption encouraged.
 In April 2005, the Securities and Exchange Commission ("SEC") adopted a rule that amends the effective dates for SFAS No. 123R.
-The SEC's new rule allows companies to implement SFAS No. 123R at the beginning of the next fiscal year, instead of the next reporting period, that begins after June 15, 2005.
+The SEC's new rule allows companies to implement SFAS No. 123R at the beginning of the fiscal year, instead of the next reporting period, that begins after June 15, 2005.
 Therefore, the Company will implement SFAS No. 123R in the first quarter of 2006.
-The pro-forma disclosures previously permitted under SFAS No. 123 will no longer be an alternative to financial statement recognition.
+The proforma disclosures previously permitted under SFAS No. 123 will no longer be an alternative to financial statement recognition.
 The Company is evaluating the impact that SFAS No. 123R will have on its consolidated financial position and earnings per share.

-In December 2004, the FASB issued FASB Staff Position ("FSP") No. 109-1, "Application of FASB Statement No. 109, Accounting for Income Taxes, to the Tax Deduction on Qualified Production Activities Provided by the American Jobs Creation Act of 2004," and FSP No. 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the

-American Jobs Creation Act of 2004."
+In December 2004, the FASB issued FASB Staff Position ("FSP") No. 109-1, "Application of FASB Statement No. 109, Accounting for Income Taxes, to the Tax Deduction on Qualified Production Activities Provided by the American Jobs Creation Act of 2004," and FSP No. 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004."
 These staff positions provide accounting guidance on how companies should account for the effects of the American Jobs Creation Act of 2004 (the "Act") that was signed into law on October 22, 2004.
 FSP No. 109-1 states that tax relief (special tax deduction for domestic manufacturing) from this legislation should be accounted for as a special deduction instead of a tax rate reduction.
+The effect of the adoption of FSP No. 109-1 will not have a material impact on the Company's consolidated financial statements.
 FSP 109-2 gives a company additional time to evaluate the effects of the legislation on any plan for reinvestment or repatriation of foreign earnings for purposes of applying SFAS No. 109.
 The Company is evaluating all U.S. Treasury guidance as well as awaiting anticipated further guidance.
 The Company expects to complete this evaluation within a reasonable amount of time after additional guidance is published.
 The Company estimates that the range of possible amounts considered for repatriation under this provision is between \$0 and \$150 million.
-The potential range of income tax is subject to various factors and will become determinable once further guidance has been issued.
+The potential range of income tax is subject to various factors but is estimated to be between \$0 and \$10 million.

 In November 2004, the FASB issued SFAS No. 151, "Inventory Costs - An Amendment of Accounting Research Bulletin ("ARB") No. 43, Chapter 4."
 SFAS No. 151 requires abnormal amounts of inventory costs related to idle facility, freight, handling costs and wasted material (spoilage) expenses to be recognized as current period charges.
-In addition, SFAS No. 151 requires that the allocation of fixed production overheads to the costs of conversion be based on the normal capacity of the production facilities.
+In addition, SFAS No. 151 requires that the allocation of fixed production overhead to the costs of conversion be based on the normal capacity of the production facilities.
 SFAS No. 151 is effective for the fiscal years beginning after June 15, 2005.
 The Company believes that the adoption of this statement will not have a material impact on its financial position, results of operations or cash flows.